Gokulraj0906/GQNN/README.md

 ## Introduction

-Quantum Neural Networks (GQNNs) are an emerging field of study combining the principles of quantum mechanics with artificial intelligence.
+Quantum Neural Networks (QNNs) are an emerging field of study combining the principles of quantum mechanics with artificial intelligence.
 The **GQNN** package offers a platform to implement and study hybrid quantum-classical neural networks, aiming to bridge the gap between theoretical quantum algorithms and practical machine learning applications.

 This package allows you to:

-- Experiment with GQNN architectures.
+- Experiment with QNN architectures.
 - Train models on classical or quantum data.
 - Explore quantum-enhanced learning algorithms.
 - Conduct research in Quantum Machine Learning.